kanavgoyal898/essentia/README.md

-# essentia: Document-Retrieval-Augmented Generator
+# essentiCall: Document-Retrieval-Augmented Generator

-essentia is a Retrieval-Augmented Generation (RAG) application that enables users to query information from a collection of PDF documents.
+essentiCall is a Retrieval-Augmented Generation (RAG) application that enables users to query information from a collection of PDF documents.
 It leverages document loading, text chunking, embeddings, and a vector database to provide relevant answers to user queries using a language model.

 <div>
   <img src="./image.jpg" alt="Preview">